-- 4.6.2. the size range of the Child Restraint System in centimeters; - 4.6.3. the maximum occupant mass allowed for the Child Restraint System in kilograms. - 4.7.
 The following information may be conveyed by pictograms and/or text.
-The marking must indicate: - (a) The essential relevant steps needed for making the Child Restraint System ready for installation.
-For example, the method of extending the ISOFIX attachment(s) must be explained. - (b) The position, function, and interpretation of any indicator must be explained. - (c) The position and if necessary the routing of top tethers, or other means of limiting Child Restraint System rotation requiring action by the user, must be indicated using one of the following symbols as appropriate.
+The marking shall indicate:

-(d) The adjustment of ISOFIX latches and the top tether, or other means of limiting Child Restraint System rotation, requiring action by the user must be indicated.
+- (a) The essential relevant steps needed for making the Child Restraint System ready for installation.
+For example, the method of extending the ISOFIX attachment(s) shall be explained. - (b) The position, function, and interpretation of any indicator shall be explained. - (c) The position and if necessary the routing of top tethers, or other means of limiting Child Restraint System rotation requiring action by the user, shall be indicated using one of the following symbols as appropriate.

-- (e) The marking must be permanently attached and be visible to a user installing the Child Restraint System. - (f) Where necessary reference should be made to the Child Restraint System user instructions and to the location of that document using the symbol below.
+- (d) The adjustment of ISOFIX latches and the top tether, or other means of limiting Child Restraint System rotation, requiring action by the user shall be indicated. - (e) The marking shall be permanently attached and be visible to a user installing the Child Restraint System. - (f) Where necessary reference should be made to the Child Restraint System user instructions and to the location of that document using the symbol below.